-Group Parent c ompany
+Group Parent company

-TSEK 2022 2021 2022 2021
+тѕек 2023 2022 2023 2022

 Sale and purchase of goods and services

-Sale of services to companies controlled by senior executives 1) 525 450 525 450
+Sale of services to companies controlled by senior executives 1) 739 525 739 525

+Expenses to related-party

+Refers to shareholder loan (bridge loan) 2022 2) - 980 - 980

 Related-party debts

-Trade debtors 2) 1 1 1 1
+Trade debtors 3) - 1 - 1

-Related-party liabilities

-Current liabilities 3) - 19,500 - 19,500

-- 1. Sales have been made to Board directors Lars Appelstål, Bengt Nilsson and Finn Persson (or companies controlled by these people). - 2.
-Refers to accounts receivable related to sales to related parties according to the above. - 3.
-Refers to shareholder loan (bridge loan), described in Note 23.
-Related parties who have issued bridge loans are Lars Appelstål, Bengt Nilsson, Finn Persson, Johan Borendal and Gustaf Wibom (or companies controlled by the people).
+1. Sales have been made to the board members Bengt Nilsson and Finn Persson (or companieRefers to shareholder loan (bridge loan).

+2. Refers to shareholder loans (bridge loans).
+Related individuals who have provided bridge loans include Lars Appelstål, Bengt Nilsson, Finn Persson, Johan Borendal, and Gustaf Wibom (or companies controlled by these individuals).